-Historically there have been more male dentists with NHS activity than female dentists, but the difference has narrowed over time going from nearly two thirds male in 2006-07 to close to an even split in 2020-21.
+Historically there have been more male dentists with NHS activity than female dentists, but the difference narrowed from being nearly two thirds male in 2011-12 to close to an even split in 2020-21.

 Joiners and leavers

-Over the course of the time series there were more joiners than leavers in most years; however in the latest year where there are data for both measures, there were noticeably more leavers than joiners.
+Over the course of the time series there were more joiners than leavers in most years; however in the latest two years where there are data for both measures, there were more leavers than joiners.

 All dentists undertaking NHS dentistry in Wales are required to be registered on the Dental Performers’ List which is maintained by NHS Shared Services Partnership.
 When registering, a dentist self-reports if they are able to speak Welsh.
 This information is currently collected by a simple ‘Yes/No’ question, rather than grading their level of fluency and is not typically updated throughout the dentist’s tenure on the list.

 This data may not necessarily represent the number of dentists who currently consult in Welsh or who are able to consult in Welsh.

 Statistics for the number of Welsh speaking dentists per 10,000 Welsh speaking people (from the 2011 Census) and the number of Welsh speaking dentists per 10,000 general population based on the 2021 ONS mid-year estimates are available on StatsWales.

 Chart 10 shows the percentage of Welsh speaking dentists compared to the total number of dentists in Wales from 2018-19 to 2021-22.